crossplane/crossplane/docs/concepts/managed-resources.md

 ## Overview

-A Managed Resource is Crossplane's representation of a resource in an external system - most commonly a cloud provider.
-Managed Resources are opinionated, XRM compliant Kubernetes Custom Resources that are installed by a Crossplane [provider].
+A Managed Resource (MR) is Crossplane's representation of a resource in an external system - most commonly a cloud provider.
+Managed Resources are opinionated, Crossplane Resource Model ([XRM][term-xrm]) compliant Kubernetes Custom Resources that are installed by a Crossplane [provider].

 For example, `RDSInstance` in the AWS Provider corresponds to an actual RDS Instance in AWS.
 There is a one-to-one relationship and the changes on managed